Nick Ross (footballer, born 1991)

-Nicholas Ross (born 11 November 1991) is a Scottish professional footballer who plays as an attacking midfielder for Sacramento Republic in the USL Championship.
-Ross has previously played for Inverness Caledonian Thistle, Dundee, Brora Rangers, El Paso Locomotive and the Scotland under-21 team.
+Nicholas Ross (born 11 November 1991) is a Scottish professional footballer who plays as an attacking midfielder for Monterey Bay FC in the USL Championship.
+Ross has previously played for Inverness Caledonian Thistle, Dundee, Brora Rangers, El Paso Locomotive, Sacramento Republic and the Scotland under-21 team.

 Club career

-Inverness CT
+Inverness Caledonian Thistle

-Ross came through the youth ranks at Inverness Caledonian Thistle and ahead of the 2009–10 season, manager Terry Butcher stated Ross was among several youngsters selected for the first team squad.
-He made his debut for Inverness Caledonian Thistle in a match against Montrose, as Inverness won 5–3 on penalties, following a 1–1 draw in the first round of the Challenge Cup.
-His league debut came in a 0–0 draw against Ayr United on 15 August 2009.
-Ross then scored his first goal for the club against Greenock Morton, in a match Inverness won 1–0.
+Born in Inverness, Scotland, Ross came through the youth ranks at Inverness Caledonian Thistle.
+Following the club’s relegation, he signed his first professional contract with them.

+Ahead of the 2009–10 season, Ross was among several youngsters selected for the first team squad by manager Terry Butcher.
+Ross made his debut for Inverness Caledonian Thistle against Montrose in the first round of the Challenge Cup and played 120 minutes in a 1–1 draw, leading to penalties and the club went on to win 5–3 in the shootout.
+On 15 August 2009, he made his league debut for Inverness Caledonian Thistle, in a 0–0 draw against Ayr United.
+Following this, Ross received a handful of first team football in a number of matches under Butcher.
+On 13 March 2010, he scored his first goal for the club, in a 1–0 win against Greenock Morton.
 Partly as a result of scoring his first goal, Ross's anticipated move to a club on loan was deferred.
-Days after scoring his first goal, he helped the club win the Inverness Cup after beating Clachnacuddin.
-Despite making only six appearances, he played a part in Inverness achieving promotion back to the Scottish Premier League.
+In a follow–up match against Clachnacuddin in the Inverness Cup final, he scored in a 2–0 win to help Inverness Caledonian Thistle win the tournament.
+Ross was part of the club’s squad in achieving promotion back to the Scottish Premier League.
+At the end of the 2009–10 season, he made six appearances and scoring once in all competitions.